zahur76/django-react-universe/README.md

 # The Universe

-Project making use of Django backend and React Frontend to show planets.
+Project making use of Django for backend and React for Frontend to display planets.

 ## Features